Everybit-legacy/everybit.js/whitepaper/README.md

 Using EveryBit.js, the stream of data from Alice's HH device is published in a sequence of encrypted puffs with `type` set equal to `EDF`<sup>[10](#footnotes)</sup>.
 By encrypting these puffs, Alice's private data is hidden from HH itself, a fact that the company uses to promote the security of it's device.
 Even if their servers get hacked, Alice's brain wave information is safe.
 Nor can HH be held liable for their failure to detect and report on evidence of criminal intent in Alice's data under the new Preventing Revealed Electroencephalographic Criminal Outlawed Propensities act.

 Some users may *want* to share their data — with friends, or in a public but anonymous way.
 Using EveryBit.js, HH maintains a Enlightenment Partners<sup>TM</sup> list for Bob in his Identity File.
 His `EDF` puffs are encrypted with keys for each of his partners.
 He can also send private messages to the group, and have multi-threaded discussion about their respective progress.
 For users who are willing to share their data anonymously, HH makes a single API call to create a random subuser like *.xh4532c* on the [shared top level user](#specialusers) *anon*.
-By sharing data in this way, Bob can get feedback about his brain waves without exposing his real identity.
+By publishing his data under an anonymous pseudonym, Bob can get feedback about his brain waves without exposing his real identity.
 He can view his Enlightenment Rank<sup>TM</sup> and see how it compares to other anonymous users.

 HedHelth credits most of their growth to the community that grew up around this anonymous data.
 By publishing their data as puffs with a standard content type, any other developer or regular user can access the unencrypted data.
 Since everyone has access to the full "fire hose" of data, dozens of other tools sprung up around HH's service, like happiness visualizers and global sentiment analysis.

+###Turning your users into your cloud
 After a few months, HedHelth began to see the kind of explosive growth all startups dream about.
-These growth spurts often come with financial and logistical pains, as companies are forced to scale up their servers, or else spend a fortune on outsourcing their infrastructure.
-If HedHelth had assumed sole responsibility for managing their user’s data, this growth could put them in a particularly vulnerable position, given the large amount of data each user generates.
+Such growth often comes with financial and logistical pains, as companies are forced to scale up their servers, or else spend a fortune on outsourcing their infrastructure.
+If HedHelth had to assume sole responsibility for managing their user’s data, this growth would have put them in a particularly vulnerable position, given the large amount of data each user generates.

-Fortunately, though, EB turns HedHelth's users into their cloud.
-Each additional user means HedHelth has access to more computational power and storage, not less.
-Even user's preference data, stored in their Identity Files, is managed completely on the client.
-HedHelth doesn’t have to worry about maintaining state on a multi-server database, nor do HH's servers need to run expensive queries to make sure the client receives the information it needs, filtered according to its wishes.
+Fortunately, though, EB lets HedHelth rely on their users for their cloud.
+Each web browser running the HH website (and thus including the EB library), becomes a contributing node, with its own slice of CPU cycles and hard drive space to contribute.
+Even a user’s preference data, stored in their Identity Files, is managed completely on the client.
+HedHelth doesn’t have to worry about maintaining state on a multi-server database, nor do HH’s servers need to run expensive queries to make sure the client receives the information it needs, filtered according to its wishes.
 The vast majority of the data flowing through the network is shared directly over the P2P layer.
-And because all of the content is static, HH can provide a low latency, high-availability backstop by storing a copy of all puffs to a generic CDN.
+And because all of the content is static, HH can provide a low latency, high-availability backstop by storing a copy of all puffs to a generic content delivery network.

-With the time and money they saved on infrastructure, server-side page-rendering, and database management, HedHealth focused on building a rich, beautiful dashboards for their users, and a fantastic GUI for managing users' Enlightenment Partners<sup>TM</sup>.
+With the time and money they saved on infrastructure, server-side page-rendering, and database management, HedHealth focused on building a rich, beautiful dashboards for their users, and a fantastic GUI for managing users’ Enlightenment Partners<sup>TM</sup>.
 They also had more money to spend improving the proprietary head band itself, which is a major source of their income.

 As a secondary source of income, HH has been experimenting with doing complex, big data computations across their network of users.
 Using advances in holomorphic encryption, they are able to split huge tasks into slices of code that obscure their own functionality.

 <a name="otherapplications"></a>
 ##Other applications
 Going beyond the "HedHelth" example above, the combination of signed, chainable content and built-in cryptographic tools makes EveryBit.js the perfect library for building applications that require privacy, or ones that can be broken into a sequence of discrete publishing events.
-We've already built the secure messaging service [I.CX](https://i.cx) on EB.
+We’ve already built the secure messaging service [I.CX](https://i.cx) on EB.
 Here are a few other services that would be a good match for EB:

 <a name="turnbasedgames"></a>
 ###Turn-based games